shangsuru/blog/content/posts/authorization/index.md

 ---
 title: "Authorization as a service"
-description: "How and why to build a authorization microservice and make use of the policy as code paradigm"
+description: "How and why to build an authorization microservice and make use of the policy as code paradigm"
 tags: [access-control]
 date: 2023-12-26
 math: false